tr-igem/ekmelily/styles/readme.md

-*   A list of all accidental symbols used in the notation style, together with the represented tone fraction, its SMuFL code point "U+...", and its glyph name.
+*   A list of all accidental symbols used in the notation style, together with the represented tone fraction, its SMuFL code point U+..., and its glyph name.

 *   The usage in a [LilyPond](http://lilypond.org/) input file.